patelruchit/F5-scripts/README.md

 When you run the script does not execute, ensure that filetype is added

-vi <script_name.sh>
+1. vi <script_name.sh>

-hit semi-colon  ":" and enter the following
+2. hit semi-colon  ":" and enter the following    :set fileformat=unix

-:set fileformat=unix
+4. Save the file  :wq!

+5. Re-run the script

 ===========Python script====================================